Cart 0

 The following chart is an 8 week running plan that requires you to build up to 20 miles a week before starting this program, then focus on getting those 20 miles of running done fast using a variety of methods.
 (Goal Pacing, Hills, Sand, Sprint Intervals, Mobility / Non-impact Cardio, Run and Leg PT, and more).

-There are two competitive paces you need to learn how to master in your journey toward most tactical communities - a short timed run pace of 6 minute miles and a longer timed run pace of 7 minute miles.
-For instance, a BUDS candidate who is well prepared with running can handle 20-25 miles a week at least and do 1.5 mile timed runs at a 6 minute pace (9:00-9:30 zone) and a 4 mile timed run at a 7 minute pace (sub-28 min min zone).
+There are two competitive paces you need to learn how to master in your journey toward most tactical communities - a short-timed run pace of 6-minute miles and a longer-timed run pace of 7-minute miles.
+For instance, a BUDS candidate who is well-prepared to run can handle at least 20-25 miles a week and complete 1.5-mile timed runs at a 6-minute pace (9:00-9:30 zone) and a 4-mile timed run at a 7-minute pace (sub-28-minute zone).
 Both of these paces will keep you well away from the minimum standards.
 You will NOT be the fastest in your class with these paces, but these paces for ALL of your training runs will help you tremendously.

 You will learn that 20-25 FAST miles a week will help you more with special ops level running tests than 50 slow miles a week and save you from unnecessary overuse injuries.